Student Finance: What’s changed and what remains the same?

-How do I plan for student fees?
+How do you plan for student fees?

 Forget spreadsheets estimating the total cost of university, this will only reduce you to tears!
 Just concentrate on the loans and assistance available to you.
 This will help you to understand the process of university funding more thoroughly.
+Also, I recommend mentally renaming student loans to student tax, as what your child will borrow and what they may repay can be quite different sums.
+More details on this later!

 Let’s look at the basics